 Equine Cushing's disease (ECD) or pituitary pars intermedia dysfunction (PPID) results from a tumor in the pituitary gland and is frequently recognized in older horses (Frank et al., 2006).
-For a review of ECD, see the article by Andrews and Frank in this volume (Andrews and Frank, 2008).
+For a review of ECD, see Dr. Frank Andrews's paper in these proceedings (Andrews, 2008).
 The pituitary glands of horses with ECD secrete excessive amounts of adrenocorticotropic hormone (ACTH), which results in an increased secretion of cortisol from the adrenal glands.
 Horses with ECD are prone to laminitis and may develop cortisol-induced insulin insensitivity, which leads to elevated blood insulin (hyperinsulinemia) and elevated blood glucose (hyperglycemia).

 The best dietary strategy for horses with ECD will depend on several factors.
 First, since these horses tend to be insulin insensitive, a ration that produces a low glycemic response is essential.
 Rations containing CHO-FR such as lush pasture and high grain meals should be avoided to reduce the likelihood of laminitis.
 Additionally, the ration must also supply the correct amount of required nutrients for the horse, and it must supply the correct caloric intake to maintain or achieve a desired body condition.
-For additional information about assessing and manipulating energy balance, see Dr. Laurie Lawrence's article in this volume (Lawrence, 2008).
+For additional information about assessing and manipulating energy balance, see Dr. Laurie Lawrence's paper in these proceedings (Lawrence, 2008).